 Community Impact Projects:

-- Kids Coat Drive - October/November: Host an in-house collection drive at your business, volunteer to pick up collected coats, assist with sorting collected coats, etc.
+- Winter Care Drive - Winter: Event collects new hats & gloves and gently used coats.
+Host an in-house collection drive at your business, volunteer to pick up collected coats, assist with sorting collected coats, etc.

 - Day of Action - scheduled as requested: Organize a work crew from your business, church, club, or neighborhood to accomplish tasks at a United Way partner agency.
 Visit the Day of Action page to learn more and request additional information.

-- Fall Classic Charity Golf Scramble - Monday, Oct.
-25, 2021: Be an event volunteer, assist with set-up and clean-up, and more.
+- Fall Classic Golf Scramble - Fall: Be an event volunteer, assist with set-up and clean-up, and more.

-- Annual Gala & Auction - March 4, 2022: Be an event volunteer, help collect donated auction items, assist with event set-up and clean-up, and more.
+- Gala United - Spring: Be an event volunteer, help collect donated auction items, assist with event set-up and clean-up, and more.

-- Allocations Panels - Feb. - May each year: UWSC relies on an all-volunteer allocations process to determine how we invest resources in the community.
-Our Allocations Volunteers go through a required training session, visit partner agencies, listen to a full day of agency presentations, and meet to deliberate allocations decisions.
+- Allocations Panels - April - June each year: UWSC relies on an all-volunteer allocations process to determine how we invest resources in the community.
+Our Allocations Volunteers go through a required training session, review agency applications, visit partner agencies, listen to recorded agency presentations, and meet to deliberate allocations decisions.
+Click here to learn more and/or apply to serve as an Allocations Committee Volunteer.

 UWSC Partner Volunteer Opportunities